If you're looking for the best budget inkjet printer, we've got you covered right here.

 Does inkjet ink dry up?

-Unlike toner that doesn’t dry out, inkjet ink can, over an extended period of time, dry out.
+Unlike toner, which doesn’t dry out, inkjet ink can dry out over an extended period of time.
 Be sure to print regularly (every fortnight or so) just to make sure things are kept in order.